GX5 – the countdown begins

 The next stage in the future of inflight connectivity prepares for take-off

 The next decade will see the capabilities of high-speed, inflight broadband transformed once again.
 Thanks to Inmarsat’s fully-funded and committed roadmap, the world’s only global high-speed connectivity services for airlines and business aviation, GX Aviation and Jet ConneX, will enter a dynamic new era.
-And the future begins on Friday 22nd November 2019.
+And the future began on Tuesday 26th November 2019.

-On that day, the world’s foremost satellite launch company, Arianespace, will send one of its Ariane 5 heavy-lift launchers into geostationary transfer orbit from the Guiana Space Centre in Kourou, French Guiana.
-It will carry Inmarsat’s fifth Global Xpress satellite, GX5, and this will move into position 35,786km (22,236 miles) above Earth.
+On that day, the world’s foremost satellite launch company, Arianespace, sent one of its Ariane 5 heavy-lift launchers into geostationary transfer orbit from the Guiana Space Centre in Kourou, French Guiana.
+It carried Inmarsat’s fifth Global Xpress satellite, GX5, and this was moved into position 35,786km (22,236 miles) above Earth.

 A major boost for capacity